GoForgeAcademy/Git-Cheatsheet/README.md

 ---

-One more quick note - if you make some error (for example, trying to push when there is a more recent version already on Github), git does an amazing job of prompting you with what you need to do.
+One more quick note - if you make some error (for example, trying to push when there is a more recent version already on GitHub), git does an amazing job of prompting you with what you need to do.
 In these cases, git will often give you a command to run.
 It's usually a good idea to try out the command.
 If you are super uncertain about it, look the command up and see what it does, then ask for help if you are still confused.